 This study only conducts research on the engagement of employees in Guangzhou's retail industry during the epidemic period.
 The results of this study may not be applicable to other regions or industries, especially when social events have a substantial impact on people's lives.
 This may be a reference for subsequent social idiosyncratic events affecting employee engagement, but further research is still needed to verify the findings of this paper and the generalizability of the extension.
-Future esearch on continuous and an expert group combining knowledge in social, psychologiand other related fields. research on employee engagement can also focus on different regions and different industries, and an expert group can be set up to verify the validity of the results of this study by combining knowledge in social, psychology, modern business management,
+Future research on employee engagement can also focus on different regions and different industries, and an expert group can be set up to verify the validity of the results of this study by combining knowledge in social, psychology, modern business management, and other related fields.